NoobLikesThis/roblox-fflags/README.md

 ### [guy who can get random fflags i would need for the weird fflags](https://github.com/d44df016fe28bc8d5974/rbxflags)

 ### [fflag tracker](https://raw.githubusercontent.com/MaximumADHD/Roblox-Client-Tracker/roblox/FVariables.txt)
+#### If you want to find some exploitable fast flags yourself then you can search them yourself here (big thanks to maximum adhd for this, the best things to search for are things like Humanoid, Velocity, HipHeight, PGS, Render, Debug and nearly anything thats a FInt)

+#### If you want to test how much you can glitch out stuff, then just use very high/low numbers for Integer values (the highest/lowest values possible: -2147483648, 2147483648)

 ### [fflags folder for textures and other](https://www.mediafire.com/folder/7lkiidpn7fui9/Documents)
 ##### reinstall after done or save the old file and put that one in after you are done.